JakeYallop/WaybackDownloader/README.md

 WaybackDownloader is a CLI tool for downloading the latest copy of all pages of a website from the wayback machine.

+## Installation
+Build from source, or download it from the [releases](https://github.com/JakeYallop/WaybackDownloader/releases) page.

 ## Basic Usage

 To use the tool in its simplest form, use the following command: